uport-project/ethr-did/README.md

 ## Manage Keys

-The ethr DID supports general key management that can be used to change ownership of keys, delegate signing rights temporarily to another account and publish information about the identity in it's DID document.
+The Ethr-DID supports general key management that can be used to change ownership of keys, delegate signing rights temporarily to another account, and publish information about the identity in its DID document.

-Currently the following public key types are supported:
+Currently, the following public key types are supported:
 - `Secp256k1SignatureVerificationKey2018`
   - with `publicKeyHex` encoding and `ES256K`, `ES256K-R` algorithm's.
 - `Secp256k1VerificationKey2018` is also supported1
   - with `publicKeyHex` encoding and `ES256K`, `ES256K-R` algorithm's.
   - or with `ethereumAddress` encoding but only with the `ES256K-R` algorithm.

-Private keys (signing keys), also used for account recovery, are hex encoded using [`secp256k1`](https://en.bitcoin.it/wiki/Secp256k1).
+Private keys (signing keys), also used for account recovery are hex encoded using [`secp256k1`](https://en.bitcoin.it/wiki/Secp256k1).

 ### The Concept of Identity Ownership

-By default an identity address is owned by itself.
-An identity owner is the address able to make and publish changes to the identity.
+By default, an identity address is owned by itself.
+An identity owner is an address that is able to make and publish changes to the identity.
 As this is a very important function, you could change the ownership to use a smart contract based address implementing recovery or multi-sig at some point in the future.

-Smart Contract's are not able to actually sign, so we would also need to add a Key Pair based address as a signing delegate.
+Smart contracts are not able to sign, so you would also need to add a key pair based address as a signing delegate.

-Most web3 providers also do not let the user sign data that is compatible with JWT standards, which means that you would have to add a separate delegate key that you can use to sign JWTs on you behalf.
+Most web3 providers also don't allow users to sign data that is compatible with JWT standards, which means that you would have to add a separate delegate key that you can use to sign JWTs on your behalf.

-All the following functions assume that the passed in web3 provider can sign ethereum transactions on behalf of the identity owner.
+All the following functions assume that the passed in web3 provider can sign Ethereum transactions on behalf of the identity owner.

 ### Changing an Owner

-You can change the owner of an ethr DID.
-This is useful in particular if you are changing identity provider and want to continue to use the same identity.
+You can change the owner of an Ethr-DID.
+This is useful in particular if you are changing an identity provider and want to continue to use the same identity.

-This creates an Ethereum Transaction, which will also broadcast a DIDOwnerChanged event.
+This creates an Ethereum transaction, which will also broadcast a DIDOwnerChanged event.
 Make sure that the current account owner has sufficient gas to be able to update it.

 ```js
 await ethrDid.changeOwner(web3.eth.accounts[2])